TheOsceola - No. 5 FSU set to face No. 6 Georgia in Orange Bowl

 The game will be a matchup of the top two teams that were left out of the College Football Playoff and two teams that were in playoff position in the CFP rankings until this week's game.

-It'll be the first matchup between FSU and Georgia since 1965, a game the Seminoles won 10-3 in Tallahassee.
+It'll be the first matchup between FSU and Georgia since 2003 in the Sugar Bowl, a game Georgia won 26-13.
 UGA leads the all-time series over FSU 6-4 with one tie.

 The Seminoles last played in the Orange Bowl in 2016, beating Michigan 33-32 on a last-minute touchdown catch by Nyqwan Murray.